ReproNim/reproschema/docs/01_introduction.md

 5. a [backend server](https://github.com/sensein/voice-backend) to capture the data remotely.

-In brief, Reproschema offers a way to standardize the underlying representation of assessment tools.
+In brief, ReproSchema offers a way to standardize the underlying representation of assessment tools.
 It comes with an open and accessible library of questionnaires with appropriate conversion (e.g., from/to [RedCap](https://www.project-redcap.org/)) and data collection tools (e.g., [MindLogger](https://mindlogger.org/),